dcoon/svharmony/owners_manual/PowerDistribution.md

 | DT | 1-2.5mm2 | 12 |
 | DTP | >= 4mm2 | 20 |
 #### Ring Terminals
 Wire to wire splices (1 to many) are made with ring terminal blocks.
-Ring terminals are Ancor adhesive heat shrink and terminal blocks are Blue Seas 25xx (30A) series.
+Low current ring terminals are Ancor insulated adhesive heat shrink and terminal blocks are Blue Seas 25xx (30A) series.
 Secondary fuse blocks (which use ring terminals) are Blue Sea Systems ST Blade series.
+High current ring terminals are Ancor uninsulated.
 #### Anderson PowerPole
 The connection between the Garmin ECM to Octopus LAM drive unit is made with Anderson PowerPole PP45 connectors in a 4x weatherproof boot to accommodate higher current (40A).
 Both the primary and spare drive units are wired identically to make it easy to swap.
 PP45 connectors and boot were sourced from [Powerwerx](https://powerwerx.com/anderson-powerpole-colored-housings)